All Episodes

 They're using Alinsky's basic tactic in warfare against the haves, which Alinsky refers to as political jujitsu.

-Russia's a great patriot, playing by the American Patriot rule book, but even a true patriot can be caught every now and then using one or two words that when taken out of context might be used to choke him on his own petard.
+Rush is a great patriot, playing by the American Patriot Rulebook, but even a true patriot can be caught every now and then using one or two words that, when taken out of context, might be used to choke him on his own petard.

 This works especially well for the revolutionaries in our high-tech age, and some of Soros' money goes to pay full-time listeners and media watchers at Media Matters to monitor every word of the haves.

-In their battle the hush rush, preferably before he gets a chance to skewer Hillary in the general election campaign, Hillary and Soros are using their media attack machine, Media Matters, to apply Alinsky radical tactics number eight and ten.
+In their battle-to-hush Rush, preferably before he gets a chance to skewer Hillary in the general election campaign, Hillary and Soros are using their media attack machine, Media Matters, to apply Alinsky radical tactics number eight and 10.

 The eighth rule, keep the pressure on.